FHellmann/Uniatron/README.md

 The automatic locking of apps will encourage the user to become more active and to counteract the general use of mobile phones.

+## Motivation
+- Quality > Quantity
+- Clean-Code
+- Clean-Design
+- Easy to use

 ## Features
 - Lock social/fun apps after a certain amount of time has been spent
 - Collect time for doing sportive activity (user can exchange steps for additional screen time)